dnzckn/TalkingTrees/docs/API_REFERENCE.md

 ## Authentication

 Currently no authentication.
-For production:
+For deployment:
 - Add API key authentication
 - Implement OAuth2/JWT tokens
 - Use HTTPS for all requests